-Weight loss surgery safe and effective for an expanded group of patientsMay 2nd, 2013 in Overweight and Obesity /
+Weight loss surgery safe and effective for an expanded group of patientsMay 2, 2013 in Medicine & Health / Overweight and Obesity

 The LAP-BAND weight loss procedure is safe and effective in an expanded group of patients, not just in people who are morbidly obese.
 This conclusion is reported in a new study published in the scientific journal Obesity.
 The findings indicate that the procedure may help to intervene before obesity becomes life threatening to patients.